drilixyr/REPO-IVSpawner/README.md

 - Make sure the .dll is in the correct folder: BepInEx\plugins\

 - If the mod builds but doesn't work in-game, double-check the project is targeting .NET Standard 2.1 and that you are using the correct REPOLib version.

+- For assistance with developing your mod, check out this Wiki: https://repomods.com/overview.html

 **Logo made by https://github.com/spxnso**

 **Thanks, Spxnso for the help <3**